Maailmanvaihto’s support persons and families help young volunteers from abroad to make new contacts and adjust to

 Support persons and families ease the volunteers’ accommodation process by familiarizing them with the local customs and way of life.
-Every foreign volunteer will get a support person or a support family.
+Every volunteer will get a support person or a support family.

 ”Becoming a support person helps to realize how similar we are despite our different backgrounds: we are all human, and besides the differences, there is a lot in common.” – Iina Yrttimaa, support person

 Becoming a support person or a support family offers a chance to learn about the volunteer’s cultural background and language – such as Spanish, Russian or Swahili.
-In addition, it is likely to try out new things in your local area which you would not otherwise do.
+In addition, it is likely that you will find yourself trying out new things in your local area, things that you might not otherwise try out.

 First and foremost they spend time with the volunteer.
 They can, for example, invite the volunteer over, celebrate festivals with them or help with finding hobbies.
 They are both friends and guides to the new environment for the volunteer.
 In addition, they are people who the volunteer can easily contact.

 A support person or a support family is an important part of the volunteer’s support network, which includes also the voluntary workplace, possible host family, and the office staff of Maailmanvaihto.
-Foreign volunteers and support persons often have something in common, such as age, interests or the languages they speak.
+The volunteers and support persons often have something in common, such as age, interests, or the languages they speak.

 Both support persons and support families are in touch with the volunteer regularly.
 The support family is also willing to accommodate the volunteer during weekends and holidays, either occasionally or regularly.

 It is good to have at least basic conversational skills in English or in the volunteer’s native language.
-Having experience in living in a foreign culture is a benefit but not a necessity.
+Having experience in living in a another culture is a benefit but not a necessity.

-An online training session for the support persons and families (1 person per family) is organized 17th of August at 5pm -7pm.
 If needed, Maailmanvaihto may organize extra meetings for the support persons and families later during the voluntary work year.
 Support persons also receive a guidebook (in Finnish).